wahid028/Covid-tracker/README.md

-#  In order to run this code run npm install first and then run npm start
+##  In order to run this code, first run npm install and then npm start

 # Getting Started with Create React App